-What To Expect From an Lasik Exam From Dr. Switch
+What To Expect From a LASIK Eye Exam

-The Free LASIK & PRK consultation includes many components of the regular eye exam as well as a test to measure the curvature and thickness of the cornea.
+The free LASIK & PRK eye exam consultation includes many components of the regular eye exam and includes a test to measure the curvature and thickness of the cornea.
 Dr. Switch is a medical doctor and although it may not be intuitive, many medical conditions affect the eyes as well as the other organs of the body, so be prepared to give a full medical history and be sure to remove your contacts for the week prior to your LASIK eye exam.
 Your contacts will need to be out for at least one week before this evaluation but make sure to bring in your current eyeglasses and a list of any medications you take.

 - Visual Acuity (VA).
 A subjective assessment of your vision is called a Visual Acuity test, or VA.
 Vision is tested using a standardized eye chart at a specific distance and lighting.
 The Visual Acuity is recorded as a fraction of the distance over the letter size.
 Normal vision is recorded as 20/20.
 Please see the section on Normal vision for further information.